Cloud-NC-Engineering-Thailand/cloudnc-docker-lab/docker-security/step1/security1.md

 # What you'll learn on this lab

-1. Learn how to pull a `node` from `dockerhub`, make a `work directory` in a docker environment and learn how to `expose the port` that image will be listening on.
+1.Learn how to pull a `node` from `dockerhub`, make a `work directory` in a docker environment and learn how to `expose the port` that image will be listening on.

 # Tasks to be done

-1. Create an `index.js` file at root directory
+1.Create an `index.js` file at root directory

-2. Inside the `index.js` file content must be `console.log("Sever export port is 8080")`
+2.Inside the `index.js` file content must be `console.log("Sever export port is 8080")`

-3. Create a `Dockerfile` and `pull node:alpine`
+3.Create a `Dockerfile` and `pull node:alpine`

-4. Set a `work directory` to be `/app`
+4.Set a `work directory` to be `/app`

-5. `Copy everything` to the work directory
+5.`Copy everything` to the work directory

-6. Expose docker image port to be `8080`
+6.Expose docker image port to be `8080`

-7. Run command `node index.js`
+7.Run command `node index.js`

-8. Build docker image name `hello-node`
+8.Build docker image name `hello-node`

-9. Build a docker container name `node-container`
+9.Build a docker container name `node-container`

 <details>
 <summary>Hint</summary>